kadiryaren/nmap-port-scanner/README.md

-# Simple Port Scanner With Python
+# Simple Vulnerability  Scanner With Python
 ## Skills
 * Using Command Line arguments with Python
 * Using Nmap